 Is Where the Crawdads Sing based on a true story?
-The Daisy Edgar-Jones movie is adapted from a bestselling book of the same name, but let’s find out whether it’s based on true events.
+The Daisy Edgar-Jones movie is adapted from a bestselling book of the same name – but is it based on real events?

 Where the Crawdads Sing, directed by Olivia Newman and starring Normal People’s Daisy Edgar-Jones, received mixed reviews earlier this year.
 However, the original book remains really popular, having been a New York Times Best Seller.

 There’s one question that both viewers of the film and readers of the book have taken away: is it a true story?

 While the answer to this question isn’t super straightforward, the background of the story and its author Delia Owens certainly is an intriguing tale of its own.